grafana/mimir/docs/sources/mimir/manage/monitor-grafana-mimir/collecting-metrics-and-logs.md

 the [built-in Grafana Agent operator](/docs/helm-charts/mimir-distributed/latest/run-production-environment-with-helm/monitor-system-health/).
 Using the Agent operator allows the chart to automatically configure the Agent, eliminating the aforementioned caveats.

-#### Example Agent configuration
+#### Example Alloy configuration

-In the following example Grafana Agent configuration file for collecting logs and metrics, replace `url`, `password`, and `username` in the `logs` and `metrics` blocks with the details of your Prometheus and Loki clusters.
+In the following example Grafana Alloy configuration file for collecting logs and metrics, replace `url`, `password`, and `username` in the `logs` and `metrics` blocks with the details of your Prometheus and Loki clusters.

 ```yaml